 Hacks for Tricky Vegetables and Fruits

-Some produce can be tricky to slice:
+However, some produce can be tricky to slice:

 - Eggplant: Soft and slippery; slice quickly and use the guard.
 Pat dry if wet.